The Huffler 56 has been developed from the successful Huffler 35 and 40 which were introduced at the London International Boat Show in 1993

 Dimensions 17 metres by 4 metres.
 Draft nominal 1.1 metres with keel up to 2.3 metres with the electro-hydraulically operated keel fully lowered.
 Chined hull in top quality British or N European steel from a known source of origin.

 There is a large stateroom aft with full ensuite: A large shower to starboard, port hand a roomy WC cabin with washing machine and basin.
 The walk around king sized double has storage under, lockers and wardrobes to both sides of the cabin.

-- Stairs lead up to wheelhouse saloon with large U shaped settee and table, double seat helm position and chart table.
+- Stairs lead up to wheelhouse saloon with a large U shaped settee and table, double seat helm position and chart table.
 Access to the engine room is down a ladder through a large hatch in the saloon floor.
-This space is gives low access to the engine, generator, central heating boiler etc and even contains a work bench etc. The saloon settee is at a height to give good views through the saloon windows.
+This space gives low access to the engine, generator, central heating boiler etc and even contains a workbench etc. The saloon settee is at a height that offers goods views through the saloon windows.

 - Down steps to the fully equipped galley starboard with fridge, freezer, electric hob, state of the art combination oven with optional alcohol back up hob.
 Granite worktop.